johnramsden/docs/docs/README.md

 ---
-title: Documentation and Notes
+title: John's Notes and Documentation
-keywords: homepage
-hide_sidebar: false
-permalink: index.html
 summary: >-
   These notes are a collection of information and documentation I have collected on various subjects mostly related to system administration, Linux, and